-Tip: This preference is set to true by InventorySettings.xmL, as required for advanced inventory gathering for CALs, Microsoft Outlook, and so on.
-If you are using this advanced functionality, the effective default value is reversed to true.
+Tip: This preference is set to true by InventorySettings.xml, which is required for advanced inventory gathering for CALs, Microsoft Exchange, and so on.
+If you have licensed either or both of the FlexNet Manager for Microsoft or FlexNet Manager for Oracle products, InventorySettings.xml is in use, and the effective default value is reversed to true.

 Values / range Boolean (True or False).

 Default value False

+(May be changed by InventorySettings.xml.)

 Example values True